tongueroo/jets-example-postgresql/README.md

 ## Deploy

 Configure a `.env` file to use the actually DATABASE_URL.
-EXAMPLE:
+Example:

     DATABASE_URL=postgresql://USERNAME:PASSWORD@DNS-HOSTNAME.us-west-2.rds.amazonaws.com/DBNAME?pool=5

+You can use `.env`, `.env.remote`, `.env.development.remote`, etc per [Env Files](http://rubyonjets.com/docs/env-files/)

+Then you will be ready to deploy:

+    jets deploy